Things to do in Chicago when it's hot out

 Chicago Children's Museum

 This is the perfect place to bring the kids when they've had enough of the heat.
-Located right on Navy Pier, the Chicago Children's Museum will keep everyone busy for hours.
-Each exhibit at the museum is aimed to teach children a different learning experience through interactive and fun displays.
-At Play it Safe, kids can explore a realistic firehouse.
+Located right on Navy Pier, the Chicago Children's Museum will keep the whole crew occupied and engaged for hours.
+Each exhibit at the museum is aimed to teach children (and their grown-ups) a different learning experience through interactive and fun displays.
+At Play it Safe, kids can explore a realistic firehouse, get behind the wheel of a firetruck and shimmy down a firefighter's pole.
 In the Tinkering Lab, they'll have the freedom to innovate and create with various different DIY projects.
-The kids will be entertained all day long and parents can sit back and enjoy the learning process.
-Getting in: Chicago Children's Museum tickets are included on Go Chicago Card.
+There's a chance to excavate a dig site for dinosaur bones and an epic climbing experience courtesy of the Cloud Buster.
+The kids will still be talking about when next summer rolls around!

 Museum of Science and Industry